-(b) Cash dividends for which the effective date falls after the fiscal year ended March 31, 2016 included in cash dividends for which the base date falls within the fiscal year ended March 31, 2016
+(b) Cash dividends for which the effective date falls after the fiscal year ended March 31, 2017 included in cash dividends for which the base date falls within the fiscal year ended March 31, 2017

-Type of Shares Total Amount of Cash Dividends Paid (Millions of Yen) Source of Cash Dividend Payment Cash Dividend per Common Stock (Yen) Record Date Effective Date Ordinary General Meeting of Common stock (government portion) 1,016 Retained 1.0 (Note 1) March 31, Ordinary General Meeting of Shareholders held on June Shareholders held on June 23, 2016 3,481 earnings 3.0 2016 23, 2016 and after competent minister authorization (Note 2)
+Type of Shares Total Amount of Cash Dividends Paid (Millions of Yen) Source of Cash Dividend Payment Cash Dividend per Common Stock (Yen) Record Date Effective Date G rdinary eneral eeting of Common stock (government portion) 1,016 Retained 1.0 (Note 1) March 31, Ordinary General Meeting of Shareholders held on June 22, 2017 and he nareholders eld on June 2, 2017 Common stock (nongovernment portion) 3,481 earnings 3.0 2017 after competent minister authorization (Note 2)

-- 1. With respect to the payment of cash dividends applicable to shares held by the government, the amount that must be paid per share is stipulated under Article 50 of the Shoko Chukin Bank Law.
-This cash dividend amount is obtained by multiplying the amount that does not exceed a ratio of one the cash dividend paid for each share held by subscribers other than the government by the ratio stipulated under the Regulation Enforcing the Shoko Chukin Bank Law.
-This ratio stipulated under Article 15 of the Regulation Enforcing the Shoko Chukin Bank Law is 1:3 (one-third). - 2.
-Pursuant to Article 49 of the Shoko Chukin Bank Law, resolutions with regard to the dividends from surplus and the appropriation of other retained earnings come into effect following authorization by the competent minister. - 2.
-Fiscal Year Ended March 31, 2015 (April 1, 2014 to March 31, - (1) Matters relating to the type and number of shares
+- 1. With respect to the payment of cash dividends applicable to shares held by Article 50 of the Shoko Chukin Bank Law.
+This cash dividend amount is obtained by multiplying the amount that does not exceed a ratio of one the cash dividend paid for each share held by subscribers other than the government by the ratio stipulated under the Regulation Enforcing the Shoko Chukin Bank Láw.
+This ratio stipulated under Article 15 of the Regulation Enforcing the Shoko Chukin Bank Law is 1:3 (one-third).

-(Thousand shares)
+2. Pursuant to Article 49 of the Shoko Chukin Bank Law, resolutions with regard - to the dividends from surplus and the appropriation of other retained earnings come into effect following authorization by the competent minister. - 2.
+Fiscal Year Ended March 31, 2016 (April 1, 2015 to March 31, 2016) - (1) Matters relating to the type and number of shares issued

-(1110 030 ila silaics
+(Thousa nd shares)

-Number of Shares as of April 1, 2014 Increase Decrease Number of Shares as of March 31, 2015 Remarks
+Number of Shares as of April 1, 2015 Increase Decrease Number of Shares as of March 31, 2016 Remarks

 Number of shares issued and outstanding

 Common stock 2,186,531 2,186,531

 Total 2,186,531 2,186,531

 Treasury stock

-Common stock 9,871 66 9,937 (Note)
+Common stock 9,937 67 0 10,005 (Note)

-Total 9,871 66 9,937
+Total 9,937 67 0 10,005

-A.I.
-TI
+NI TI I 1 (